 Semi-frequent workshops are a great way to ensure teams (or different departments) are on the same page regarding company processes and procedures.
 They are also a good way to get any newer employees up to speed.
 How often you need to offer such training sessions will depend on the complexity of day-to-day operations and the overall competency of your team.

 - Encourage team members to lead workshops if they are knowledgeable in a particular subject.
 This shows your employees they are trusted and that their skills are valued.

 - View giving presentations as great employee development in itself – many people will relish the opportunity to practice this skill.

 Providing opportunities for different departments to work with and learn from each other is a great way to create a culture of learning and mutual appreciation.
-It may also expose employees to a line of work they hadn’t considered before and encourage them to pursue a different, more personally fulfilling role within the company.
+It also exposes employees to a line of work they hadn’t considered before and encourages them to pursue different, more personally fulfilling roles within the company.

 - Have employees from different departments shadow their colleagues and take part in projects they wouldn’t normally.

 There is no better way to discover and track the personal and professional goals of your employees than by talking to them.
 Use your one-on-ones to create personalized development plans tailored to each employee’s particular wants and needs, then find out how you can facilitate them.